19 March 2025

 - We will work with all of our neighbouring district and borough councils and Surrey County Council through the steering group.

 - A Surrey footprint for devolution sounds a sensible starting point.
-We are, however, open to a larger Strategic Authority area if this proposed.
+We are, however, open to a larger Strategic Authority area if this is proposed.
 We are also open minded as to the number of unitary authorities established as a result of LGR.

-- Any new arrangement will need to consider our communities, our place, and how we maintain strong community engagement.
+- Any new arrangement will need to consider our communities, our place and how we maintain strong community engagement.

 - We should not underestimate the impact on employees, and as a result we see being on the Devolution Priority Programme a benefit so that the process minimises uncertainty.